taomo-eo/Cocos-neon-js/README.md

 1. In *Cocos Creator*, select `Extenstion` > `Extension Store` > search for `neo-cocos-sdk` > download plugin

-   > Alternatively, clone the repository, extract `neo-cocos-sdk` folder into the `packages` directory of your *Cocos Creator* project.
+   > *Alternatively, clone the repository, put `neo-cocos-sdk` folder into the `packages` directory of your Cocos Creator project.*

 2. Select `Extension` > `neo-cocos-sdk` > `Install`